phd91105/Dell-Inspiron-5570-BigSur-OpenCore/README.md

 **Does not work (completely) on the i7-8550U variant!
 If you want to Hackintosh your Kaby Lake Refresh version, go <a href="https://github.com/Doregon/Inspiron-5570-KBR-Hackintosh">here</a> to find a completely working copy!**

-Bootloader Opencore 0.6.3
+Bootloader: Opencore 0.6.3

-Kext : all updated
+Kexts : All updated (as of Nov 18, 2020)

 | SPECS |   |
 |---|---|